The Most Exigent Eigenvalue: Guaranteeing Consensus under an Unknown Communication Topology and Time Delays: Switching Topologies

-The characteristic equation of each subsystem of the form \eqref{eq:subsys} corresponds to one factor $\factor$ in the global characteristic equation \eqref{eq:ce}.
-For $i=1$ we have the system that creates the centroid factor, and it is therefore called the \emph{centroid system}.
-We refer to other subsystems in \eqref{eq:subsys} as the \emph{disagreement systems}.
-The \emph{disagreement vector} is now defined as a vector containing the state of all the disagreement systems.
+The characteristic equation of each subsystem of the form \eqref{eq:subsys2} corresponds to one factor $\factor$ in the global characteristic equation \eqref{eq:ce}.
+For $i=1$ we have the system that creates the centroid factor, and it is therefore called the \emph{centroid subsystem}.
+We refer to other subsystems in \eqref{eq:subsys} (for $i=2,\,2,\,\ldots,\,n$) as the \emph{disagreement subsystems}.
+The \emph{disagreement vector} is now defined as a vector containing the state of all the disagreement subsystems